 No matter how light, the shoes still need to put the power to the pedal.
 The EXOS EVO shoes do so with an XC FACT carbon sole with a stiffness index of 13.

-Even though they’re super light, these are MTB shoes after all, so they’ve been given extra protection up front in the form of a toe bumper and additional layer of TPU around the shoulder.
+Even though they’re super light, these are MTB shoes, after all, so they’ve been given extra protection upfront in the form of a toe bumper and an additional layer of TPU around the shoulder.

-Essentially the MTB version of the road shoe, they also have the same price tag of $425.
-Yes, that is quite expensive, but no more than the current S-Works Recon MTB shoes.
+Essentially the MTB version of the road shoe also has the same price tag of $425.
+Yes, that is quite expensive but no more than the current S-Works Recon MTB shoes.
 Which is nice.